 Advanced Placement (AP): Students enrolled in Advanced Placement English work toward the Advanced Placement examination in Language (junior year) and Literature (senior year) given each May by the College Board.
 The course work reflects four years of work starting in the ninth grade advanced standing track.
 Students enroll in the class for an entire year and are highly encouraged to take the test.
 If they pass, they may receive college credit and earn the chance to take other subjects of interest to students in college, including upper level English course (the exact benefit is determined by each college).

 San Mateo Union High School District has a no summer homework policy.
 While there are no books assigned, the Aragon English Department encourages all students to continue reading over the summer.
-If you are looking for ideas, ask a teacher, visit a local bookstore, go to the public library, check out the Peninsula’s Library Systems recommendations, search the internet, or ask a friend to discover what books are available for young adults and beyond.
+If you are looking for ideas, ask a teacher, visit a local bookstore, go to the public library, check out the library's book recommendations, search the internet, or ask a friend to discover what books are available for young adults and beyond.